A Brief History of the Village of Hampton-in-Arden

 The church of St. Mary and St. Bartholomew, in part, dates back to 1130.
 This probably succeeded the wooden thatched building that was recorded in the Domesday Book.

-ultimately a much wider area.
+the vicinity and ultimately a much wider area.
 Since the late 1830s this beautiful bridge has been overshadowed by the railway viaduct.
-The viaduct is not aesthetically pleasing, perhaps, but
+The viaduct is not aesthetically pleasing,

 The earliest recording we have of a Manor House in the village dates from around 1276, during the early years of the reign of King

 Edward I. It had been built on the site of an earlier ruined castle, probably dating back to the reign of King Stephen.
 The present building, having been renamed the Moat House, dates from around

 One of the names most closely associated with Hampton-in-Arden is George Fentham, a successful 17th century textile merchant who lived in the village.
 In his will he bequeathed an annuity of £30 to the village, £20 of which was to provide education to the local boys.
 The old school, built in 1782 still stands in what is now Fentham Road and was formerly Back Lane, and is now a private dwelling.
 A new school for boys was built almost directly opposite the old school in 1913.
 It opened its doors to the girls of the village in 1940 when their own school near the village green was given up for the war effort.